DilanCF/ENEE447-notes/lecture notes/Lecture09.md

 ![alt text](img/Lecture09/image-7.png)

-FCFS resutls in convoy effect: Longest job holds everyone up
+FCFS results in convoy effect: Longest job holds everyone up

 ![alt text](img/Lecture09/image-8.png)

 ![alt text](img/Lecture09/image-9.png)

-As we can see, the shortest proces next method will give us the smallest average wait time, since the wait times for all of the small jobs are shorter
+As we can see, the shortest process's next method will give us the smallest average wait time, since the wait times for all of the small jobs are shorter
-* Increasess thruoughput
+* Increases throughput

 Downside: If there are a lot of processes, longer ones will wait for more time